ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 But without *play*, the fire of delight, carefree, and joy may burn out&mdash;it's something I want to avoid!

-I've come to realize that I just need to accept it, as this is gonna be the case 99% of the time.
+I've come to realize that I just need to accept it, as this is going to be the case 99% of the time.
 My go-to strategy is to set boundaries, [find *play* outside of work](https://www.swyx.io/part-time-creator-manifesto/), and separate the programming I do for my job from the programming I do for